phtnnz/astro/README.md

 (See the most recent working* branch for bleeding edge code)

-The following additional Python libraries must be installed:
+The following additional Python libraries must be installed, see also requirements.txt:

 | Library  | PyPI URL                           |
 | -------- | ---------------------------------- |